jeremeamia/xstatic/README.md

 Pretty cool, huh?
 Some interesting things to note about this example is that we've actually hidden the fact that we are using PDO and Twig from the controller.
-We could easily swap something else in that uses the same interfaces, and the controller code would not need need to be altered.
+We could easily swap something else in that uses the same interfaces, and the controller code would not need to be altered.
 All we would need to do is put different objects into the application container.
-In fact, this is how testing the controller would work.
+In fact, this is *exactly* how testing the controller would work.
 The test would be bootstrapped with mock or stub objects put into the application container.

 *Static interfaces without the static pitfalls.*